 Did you ever end up on a project that required video and somehow you became the default expert?
 That’s what happened to me early in my career.
 At first, it was a bit unnerving.
-But like any hard-core eLearning practitioner, I just pretended I knew what I was doing and got on with things.
+But like any hard-core learning experience practitioner, I just pretended I knew what I was doing and got on with things.

-If you suddenly find yourself responsible for a complex video production—you know, more than sitting in front of your web cam—you’ll need to do some major planning.
+If you suddenly find yourself responsible for a complex training video production—you know, more than sitting in front of your web cam—you’ll need to do some major planning.
 Here are some of the key things you’ll have to consider, plan for and get done.

-You will need an approved script prepared in a standard format and distributed to the talent in time for them to memorize their parts.
-If you are a designer and writer, this is a great opportunity to learn the craft of scriptwriting.
+You will need an approved script prepared in a standard video format and distributed to the talent (actors) in time for them to memorize their parts.
+If you are a designer and writer, this is a great opportunity to learn the craft of scriptwriting and storytelling.
 You’ll need to learn how to show rather than tell and you’ll need to know the effect that varied camera shots can have on your script.
 The alternative is to hire a scriptwriter.

 From a practical standpoint, training videos typically use the two-column (audio and video) type of format with the narration, sound effects and music in one column and visuals in the other.
 Dramatizations often use the full-page screenplay format.
 Just use the one that works best for communicating your ideas and for future planning.